Vaniyappara: Churches and schools

-Transportation
+Transport

 The national highway passes through Kannur town.
 Mangalore and Mumbai can be accessed towards the north and Cochin and Thiruvananthapuram can be accessed towards the south.
 The road to the east of Iritty connects to Mysore and Bangalore.
 The nearest railway stations are Kannur on Mangalore-Palakkad line.
 There is an opening awaited airport 30 km away at Mattannur.
 The other easily accessible airports include, Mangalore, Calicut, Cochin and Bangalore.